amitjohney/sylvatest/README.md

       infra_provider: capo
       bootstrap_provider: cabpk
     capo:
-      ssh_key_name: my_key_name # put the name of your nova SSH keypair here, you'll need it if you intent to ssh to cluster nodes
+      ssh_key_name: my_key_name # put the name of your nova SSH keypair here, you'll need it if you intend to SSH to cluster nodes
       network_id: my_network_id # The id of the network in which cluster nodes will be created

   proxies: